dokjqk/FED_S10270162K_S10266598D_Assg2/README.md

 - Gen AI assisted me in helping me figure out how to use imgbb's API to submit images for the listings.
 AI chatbox implentation
 ![Gen AI](https://raw.githubusercontent.com/dokjqk/FED_S10270162K_S10266598D_Assg2/refs/heads/main/images/GenAI2.PNG)
+- Gen AI helped me with some of the chatbox implementation